dseguy/clearPHP/rules/no-double-comparisons.md

 In this example, the error margin is `0.00001`.

 It is recommended to avoid comparing literal float or expression using float directly, with the equality operators.
-When possible, float may be avoided alltogether, and replaced with integers or one of the PHP extensions that deals with arbitrary precision mathematics.
+When possible, float may be avoided altogether, and replaced with integers or one of the PHP extensions that deals with arbitrary precision mathematics.

 ## Rule Details